avine/web-starter/README.md

 You are not here to learn HTML, CSS or JavaScript.
 So what!?

-You are here to see how these technologies allow you to interact with the browser.
+You are here to see how the browser allows these technologies to interact with it.

 So, what is our definition of the browser?